anthropics/claude-code/README.md

 Claude also automatically reads STYLE.md files, and uses them as style guides.
 Ask Claude to look at a few files in your codebase and generate a STYLE.md for you to describe conventions around imports, formatting, types, and so on.

-## Benchmarks

-We measure Claude CLI's performance on [SWE-Bench Verified](https://www.swebench.com/), an industry benchmark comprising 500 hand-selected issues from popular open-source repositories.
-Each benchmark task represents a genuine development challenge extracted from production environments.

-Our testing methodology simulates real-world development scenarios: we create isolated environments for each coding task and grant Claude CLI the necessary permissions to operate without human intervention.
-Given just the problem statement and basic instructions, the agent works autonomously — writing, testing, and modifying code until it arrives at a solution.
-The resulting patch files are then evaluated through SWE-Bench's grading system, where Claude CLI achieves a 47% success rate on these real-world programming challenges. [@sidb todo: link to results]

-While benchmarks should be interpreted thoughtfully—as they may not perfectly mirror performance in specific development contexts—these results demonstrate Claude CLI's ability to autonomously tackle genuine software engineering tasks.
-We continuously measure against industry benchmarks to track our progress and ensure we're delivering meaningful improvements in agent capabilities.

 ## Safety & Security

 We take security seriously, and have implemented a number of safety features to make agentic coding safe and less error-prone: